ericandrewlewis/netflix-library-indexer/README.md

 # Netflix Library Indexer

+# This worked as of July 2017 but has not been maintained since

 This is a program that will get a list of all movie and TV show titles in Netflix's library.

 ## See the data